rifaterdemsahin/ai-security-course/3_UI/Cards/pgd.md

 - question : 🚶 PGD
+- hint : Think about an iterative attack method that takes multiple gradient steps
 - answer : Projected Gradient Descent - A more sophisticated iterative adversarial attack method that takes multiple steps to find stronger adversarial examples within a specified perturbation budget